textpattern/textpattern-toolbelt/README.md

 git push
 ```

+### Step 11

-11. Run build script.
+Run build script.
 It will build two package files in a temporary location and report where that is.
 Supply a second argument if you wish to override this destination.

 ```bash
 cd /path/to/repo
 /path/to/textpattern-toolbelt/release/txp-gitdist.sh x.y.z
 ```

+### Step 12

-12. Verify packages have been built correctly.
+Verify packages have been built correctly.
 Unzip them to check.

+### Step 13

-13. Prepare a release for vx.y.z on GitHub, and attach packages.
+Prepare a release for vx.y.z on GitHub, and attach packages.
 A tag will be created.
 Use `git pull` to bring the new tag down to your local repo.

+### Step 14

-14. Generate SHA256 checksums for the download package(s) (using CLI or an online tool).
+Generate SHA256 checksums for the download package(s) (using CLI or an online tool).
 Copy for later use.

+### Step 15

-15. Upload packages to textpattern.com website.
+Upload packages to textpattern.com website.
 Ensure they comply with the semantic filename versioning rules.

 For each uploaded file, select the appropriate file category: